ajpiter/PythonProTips/DeepLearning/README.md

 - [CNN Image Classification Color Cats & Dogs With Augmentation](): Image Classification using a CNN layer to process color images into binary output.
 Where augmentation creates additional inputs by cropping or rotating orginal images in the dataset.
 Notebook is part of [Udacity's Intro to TensorFlow for Deep Learning](https://classroom.udacity.com/courses/ud187) course.

 ## RNNs Recurrent Neural Networks
-- RNNs are a type of sequence model that is often used in Natural Language Processing and speach recoginization.
+RNNs are a type of sequence model that is often used in
+1. Natural Language Processing (NLP)
+2. Speach Recoginization
+3. Time Series

 ### Resources
 [1] Chollet, Francois.
 Deep Learning with Python, Second Edition.
 2020. https://livebook.manning.com/book/deep-learning-with-python-second-edition/welcome/v-5/5